-On November 8, 2018, Michelle DePinto filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that that she suffered a left shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza ("flu") vaccination received on December 9, 2016.
-Petition at 1, 4.
+On August 7, 2019, Nikki Rudd filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that her receipt of the influenza (flu) vaccine on October 5, 2016 caused her to develop a shoulder injury related to vaccine administration (SIRVA).
+Petition at 1.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.

-On April 13, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
-Respondent's Rule 4(c) Report at 1.
-Specifically, Respondent agrees that "petitioner's alleged injury is consistent with
+On December 21, 2020, Respondent filed his Rule 4(c) report in which he concedes that Petitioner is entitled to compensation in this case.
+Respondent's Rule 4(c) Report (Report) at 1; ECF No. 24.
+Specifically, Respondent that Petitioner's "alleged injury is consistent with SIRVA, as defined on the Vaccine Injury Table."
+Report at 3.